B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 Give up To stop trying Don't give up!
 You can do it.

-Some phrasal verbs can be separated by an object.
+A key grammar rule for phrasal verbs is whether they can be separated by their object.

-• Separable: You can put the object between the verb and the particle.
+You can place the object between the verb and the particle.

 • Turn the music down.
 OR Turn down the music.

 • I'll pick you up at 8.
-OR I'll pick up you at 8. (less common)
+OR I'll pick up you at 8.
+(Note: placing an object immediately after the verb is highly preferred).

 • I'm looking for my keys.
 (NOT I'm looking my keys for.)

-Rule of thumb: If the object is a pronoun (me, you, him, her, it, us, them), the phrasal verb MUST be separated.
+If the object is a pronoun (me, you, him, her, it, us, them), a separable phrasal verb MUST be separated.

 ✓ He took it off.